$\aleph$-IPOMDP: Mitigating Deception in a Cognitive Hierarchy with Off-Policy Counterfactual Anomaly Detection: Overcoming Deception with Limited Computational Resources

-A critical issue is that, as in \cite{liebald2007proactive}, we allow the deceiver to be aware of the detailed workings of the $\aleph$-mechanism, and so be able to avoid detection by exploiting its regularities.
+Detecting abnormal, and potentially risky, behaviour from observed data is related to Intrusion Detection Systems (IDS).
+This domain assumes that ``behaviour is not something that can be easily stole[n]'' \citep{salem_survey_2008}.
+Thus, any atypical behaviour is flagged as a potential intruder, alarming the system that the observed user poses a risk.
+Several methods have been suggested to combat a masquerading hacker \citep{salem_survey_2008}.
+Inspired by these methods, we augment the victim's inference with an $\aleph$-mechanism.
+This mechanism, $f(\Theta_k, h^t)$, evaluates the opponent's behaviour against the expected behaviour, based on the agent's DoM level and the history.
+The expected behaviour includes the presumed opponent's response to the agent's actions, similar to the simulated policy in Equation \ref{eq:simulated_opponent_behaviour}.
+The $\aleph$-mechanism returns a binary vector of size $|\Theta_k|$ as an output.
+Each entry represents the $\aleph$-mechanism's evaluation per opponent type: $\theta_\nu \in \Theta_k$.
+The evaluation either \textit{affirms} or \textit{denies} that the observed behaviour (discussed next) sufficiently matches the expected behaviour of each agent type.
+A critical issue is that, as in \citet{liebald2007proactive}, we allow the deceiver to be aware of the detailed workings of the $\aleph$-mechanism, and so be able to avoid detection by exploiting its regularities.
 This renders many methods impotent for detecting deception.
-Nonetheless, to gain an advantage from its deception, the deceiver will have to deviate from the typical behaviour of the masqueraded agent at some point (otherwise it will just emit the same actions against which the victim is best responding).
-For example, in the zero-sum game, the deceiver's behaviour shifts from typical behaviour for a given opponent persona to non-typical behaviour for the same behavioural type.
+Nonetheless, to gain an advantage from its deception, the deceiver will have to deviate from typical behaviour at some point (otherwise it will just emit the same actions against which the victim is best responding).
+For example, in the zero-sum game, the deceiver's behaviour shifts from typical behaviour for a given opponent policy to non-typical behaviour for the same behavioural type.
 This should alert the victim that they might be engaging with an unmodelled agent.
 Of more consequence, at least in a non-fully cooperative game, is that the victim will get less cumulative reward than it expects based on Equation \ref{eq:expected_reward_for_given_belief}.
 Thus, if the victim's \emph{actual} reward deviates (statistically) from the expected reward, they can estimate that the opponent is not in their world model.

-\subsubsection{$\aleph$-mechanism}
+\subsubsection{$\aleph$-Mechanism}